AnanyaTrivedi4102005/Courier-Management-System/README.md

 ## Technologies Used

-- Python**: The programming language used for building the backend of the system.
+- Python: The programming language used for building the backend of the system.
 - SQLite3: A lightweight relational database management system used to store the data.